-PERSONAL FITNESS

-Grades 9-12 1⁄2 credit
+PERSONAL FITNESS Grades 9-12

 The purpose of this course is to provide students with the knowledge, skills, and values they need to become healthy and physically active for a lifetime.
 This course addresses both the health and skill-related components of physical fitness which are critical for students' success.